- 7 “Must Haves” For Every Church Website

-Instead of trying to reach anyone, instead embrace just reaching people that are looking for your type of church.
+Instead of trying to reach anyone, instead, embrace just reaching people that are looking for your type of church.

-Give them a clear idea of what your church values and believes.
+Give them a clear idea of what your church values and beliefs.
 If you are a hymn singing church, tell them.
 If you are conservative, tell them.
 If you are concerned with social issues, tell them.
 They will find out anyways.

 Make Sure Your Church Website Has A Call To Action.